-Children’s publishing is demanding, and still represented by the fraction of digital publications available online.
+Children’s publishing is demanding, and still represented by the fraction of digital publications —children apps — available online.

-We’re always happy to put our 2 cents into these fabulous area of digital publishing.
+We’re always happy to put our 2 cents into this fabulous area of digital publishing.

 As a father of two I know how hard it might be to learn kids identifying opportunities among the ocean of online threats.

-In this case, apps for kids appear to be great solution for parents to sleep well when kids are on tablets.
-That’s true not only about magazine apps, but all sort of apps of various industries for kids including digital publishing for children.
+In this case, apps for kids appear to be the great solution for parents to sleep well when kids are on tablets.
+That’s true not only about magazine apps but all sort of apps of various industries for kids including digital publishing for children.

 As a parent on duty you can verify publisher’s credibility and content delivered through the app.
-Whether it’s a game or a magazine app, it’s more reasonable for parents to hand over a verified app than the browser to their kids.
+Whether it’s a game or a magazine app, it’s more reasonable for parents to hand over a verified children apps than the browser to their kids.

 Saying this, I am always happy seeing new publishers entering the children’s publishing world via PressPad.
-The Child City is one of such a publication with interesting story and noble mission behind.
+The Child City is one of such a publication with an interesting story and noble mission behind.
 It is an interesting counterbalance for games in the children apps world.
 The Child City Magazine app is available on App Store here and Google Play there.

-Let’s get to know more about Child City magazine and their publisher through this interview.
+Let’s get to know more about The Child City magazine and their publisher through this interview.

 Hi my name is Fredric Cruz and I am editor in chief or The Child City magazine for children.

-The Child City had been organising and managing camps, play-groups and activity centers for children from September 2014.
+The Child City had been organizing and managing camps, play-groups and activity centers for children from September 2014.
 The formal digital publication started in September 2016.

 Why you have decided to run a digital magazine for kids — aren’t there enough children apps?

-Sounds very ambitions.
+Sounds very ambitious.
 Do you have also print version of your magazine?

-No we don’t have the print version for magazines.
-But yes we have the print version for Curious Club story series and activity books.
+No we don’t have the print version of our magazine.
+But yes we have the print version of Curious Club story series and activity books.